zoom/zoomapps-sample-js/README.md

 ### Client ID and Client Secret

-Once your app is created, you can obtain your Client ID and Client Secret from the App Credentials tab of your Zoom App.
+Once your server is created, you can obtain your Client ID and Client Secret from the App Credentials tab of your Zoom App.

 ### Home URL and Redirect URL

-In order to use the Zoom App within Zoom you'll want to make sure that you're serving over HTTPS and your app is publicly accessible.
-Often the easiest way to accomplish this is to use a tool like [Ngrok](https://ngrok.com) with the port you're serving on:
+In order to use the Zoom App within Zoom you'll want to make sure that you're serving over HTTPS and your server is publicly accessible.

+The easiest way to accomplish this is to use a tool like [Ngrok](https://ngrok.com) with the port you're serving on:

 ```shell
 ngrok http 3000